-Business highlights in 2023 include the following:
+Business highlights in 2024 include the following:

-- FTG revenues increased by 51% to \$135.2 million as a result of organic growth, acquisitions and favourable foreign exchange rates.
-Each quarter of fiscal 2023 experienced revenue growth from the prior sequential quarter. - FTG acquired Holaday Circuits, LLC of Minnetonka, Minnesota, subsequently renamed as FTG Circuits Minnetonka LLC, and IMI, Inc. of Haverhill, Massachusetts, subsequently renamed as FTG Circuits Haverhill Inc., both of which closed on April 28, 2023.
-Both businesses are included in the FTG Circuits segment, with their financial results included in the consolidated financial statements of the Corporation for the last seven months of 2023. - As of November 30, 2023, FTG had total backlog at \$97.0 million, which is a 49% increase over the prior year end amount of \$65.3 million.
-The two acquisitions added approximately \$18.0 million of backlog as of the closing date. - Customer purchase orders received in 2023 totalled \$149.5 million, representing a book to bill ratio of 1.11:1. - FTG ended the year with net debt of \$3.6 million, which includes \$5.8 million of loans from the Government of Canada and the Province of Ontario.
-Net debt is approximately 0.19x of Trailing 12 Months Adjusted EBITDA.
+- FTG revenues increased by 20% to \$162.1 million as a result of organic growth, acquisitions and favourable foreign exchange rates.
+Each quarter of fiscal 2024 experienced revenue growth from the prior sequential quarter. - FTG revenues included a full twelve months of contribution from the FTG Circuits Minnetonka and FTG Circuits Haverhill sites, both of which were acquired on April 28, 2023.
+Both businesses are included in the FTG Circuits segment, and integration activities were mostly completed by the close of 2024. - As of November 30, 2024, FTG had total backlog1 at \$122.4 million, which is a 26% increase over the prior year end amount of \$97.0 million. - Customer purchase orders received in 2024 totalled \$184.5 million, representing a book-to-bill ratio of 1.14:1. - FTG ended the year with net debt1 of \$0.7 million, which includes \$7.8 million of loans from the Government of Canada and the Province of Ontario.
+Net debt is approximately 0.03x of Trailing 12 Months Adjusted EBITDA. - On October 20, 2024, the Corporation announced the acquisition of FLYHT Aerospace Solutions Ltd., ("FLYHT") and this acquisition was completed on December 20, 2024, subsequent to year-end.